 A pretty town in North Holland, you can reach Alkmaar by train from Amsterdam Central in around 45 minutes.
-The town’s history dates back to 1254 and has a very popular outdoor cheese market every Friday from the first week of April until the first Friday in September.
+Alkmaar’s history dates back to 1254 and has a very popular outdoor cheese market every Friday from the first week of April until the first Friday in September.
 This makes for one of the best day trips from Amsterdam.
-The National Beer Museum at De Boom is also worth a visit.
+The National Beer Museum at De Boom is also worth a visit for beer enthusiasts.
 There’s also a cheese museum and a Beetles museum among other attractions in the town.

 8) Tilburg (for the La Trappe brewery and De Koningshoeven Monastery)

 Tilburg itself is not one of the prettiest Dutch towns, but the La Trappe Brewery at the De Koningshoeven Monastery is well worth visiting.
 Our visit there was one of our most memorable afternoons while living in the Netherlands.
 The monastery is just outside of town and you can catch a city bus there and enjoy lunch at the monastery’s cafe before taking the brewery tour.

 While the tour was offered only in Dutch, our guide gave us an English printout and explained some key details in English throughout the tour.
 We’ve visited a lot of breweries in the world and this is probably the most beautiful of them!